RAK7240V2/RAK7240CV2 Unboxing & Installation

 - Lightning Arrestor for GPS Antenna: A surge protection device designed specifically for GPS antennas.
 It uses a high-pass filter to block low-frequency lightning-induced interference while maintaining minimal insertion loss for GPS signals.
 The device integrates a TVS diode and gas discharge tube (GDT) to protect the DC feed circuit from transients and over-voltage events.

 - Lightning arrestor for the LoRa, LTE and Wi-Fi antennas: This is a surge protection device for securing transceivers against over-voltage and surge current induced by lightning bolts.
-RAKwireless recommends installing lightning arrestors on all N-type antenna terminals, including LTE and 2.4G Wi-Fi antennas.

 - Signal Surge Protective Device: Designed for CAT6 or Class E network cables, this SPD protects Ethernet-connected equipment from voltage surges induced by lightning or internal switching transients.
 It is widely used in industrial and office communication systems, including Gigabit Ethernet, ATM, ISDN, and VoIP.

-Connect Antennas and Cables
+Attach Antennas and Cables

-Connect the LoRa®, Wi-Fi, and GPS antennas to their respective ports.
-If lightning arrestors have been installed, connect the antennas through the arrestors.
+Connect the required antennas to their corresponding ports on the gateway.
+If lightning arrestors have been installed, connect the antennas through the lightning arrestors.

 Weather Protection

-To better protect the Ethernet cable gland and all antenna connectors from from moisture and environmental damage, you need to cover them with PVC tape.
+To better protect the Ethernet cable gland and all antenna connectors from moisture and environmental damage, you need to cover them with PVC tape.

 - Clean the surface area of the connector that will be wrapped.
 Wrap a layer of PVC tape with a 50% overlap according to the rotation direction of the connector.
 Continue wrapping the PVC tape to about 10 mm below the end of the connector.